|

 LaRosa's Male High School Athlete of the Year in 2004-05 and went on

+to enjoy a stellar college and professional career.
 His senior season will go down in Cardinal football history as one of

 the best – if not the best – ever.
 He directed an overpowering offense